 Weight loss surgery or bariatric surgery is for patients whose health is at risk because they are overweight.
-If you went through weight loss surgery at Greenwich Hospital and suffered serious health complications that you believe may have been a result of hospital malpractice, you can seek legal help from the Connecticut medical malpractice lawyers at Berkowitz and Hanna LLC.
+If you went through weight loss surgery at Greenwich Hospital and suffered serious health complications that you believe may have been a result of hospital malpractice, you can seek legal help from the Greenwich weight loss surgery attorneys at Berkowitz and Hanna LLC.
 To learn more, contact us today.

 Weight Loss Surgery